Leifmao/MixedMessages/README.md

 # MixedMessages
-JS project that randomly presents a message to the user.
+JS project that randomly presents a famous one liner in console.log.